DragonMinded/bemaniutils/README.md

 ## psmap

-A utility to take an offset from a DLL file and produce python code that would generate a suitable response that said DLL will properly parse.
-Essentially, if you are reversing a new game and they use the `psmap` utility to decode all or part of a packet, you can grab either the physical offset into the DLL or the virtual address of the data and use this utility to generate the code necessary to service that request.
+A utility to take an offset from a DLL/EXE file and produce python code that would generate a suitable response that said DLL/EXE will properly parse.
+Essentially, if you are reversing a new game and they use the `psmap` function to decode all or part of a packet, you can grab either the physical offset into the DLL or the virtual address of the data and use this utility to generate the code necessary to service that request.
 Note that this doesn't currently work on 64bit games, but it should be trivial to